MN19 — Two Kinds of Thought Sutta

 Even if I were to think and ponder upon it night and day, I see no danger that could arise from it.
 Even if I were to think and ponder upon it day and night, I see no danger that could arise from it.
 However, if I were to think and ponder upon it too long, my body would become tired.
 When the body is tired, the mind becomes disturbed.
 When the mind is disturbed, it is far from concentration.
 Therefore, I internally settle, compose, unify, and concentrate my mind.
 Why?
 So my mind does not become disturbed.

-Whatever a disciple frequently thinks and ponders upon, that will become the inclination of his mind.
-If a disciple frequently thinks and ponders upon thoughts of renunciation, he abandons thoughts of sensuality, makes thoughts of renunciation frequent, and his mind inclines towards thoughts of renunciation.
+If a disciple frequently thinks and ponders upon thoughts of renunciation, he has abandoned the thought of sensual desire to cultivate the thought of renunciation, and then his mind inclines to thoughts of renunciation.

-I understood, This is the path leading to the cessation of taints as it really is.
+This is the path leading to the cessation of taints.
 As I was thus knowing, thus seeing, my mind was liberated from the taint of sensual desire, liberated from the taint of being, liberated from the taint of ignorance.
 With liberation, there was the knowing, It is liberated.
 I directly knew: Birth is ended, the holy life has been lived, what had to be done has been done, there is no more coming to any state of being.
-This was my knowing in the last watch of the night; ignorance was destroyed; knowing arose; darkness was destroyed; light arose: as happens in one who is diligent, ardent, and resolute.

 Suppose in a forest wilderness there was a great stretch of water and a large herd of deer lived dependent on it.
 Then a certain person appeared desiring their harm, welfare, and security.
 He would close off the safe and good path that was pleasant to walk on, and he would open up a false path, and he would set out a decoy and a dummy.
 Thus, the large herd of deer might later come to ruin and disaster.